gabrielesnack/DsSelect/README.md

 **PS:** This Draft was improved and refactored by me in [@apollion-ds/web-components](https://www.npmjs.com/package/@apollion-ds/web-components) and besides you can take a look it working in react
 [@apollion-ds/react](https://www.npmjs.com/package/@apollion-ds/react)

+---
+#### Additional Ideas
+- Improve perfomance of items that are being rendered using virtual dom while scrolling to render less item than necessary and load page faster.
+- Add new callbacks to control filter method and sort method.
+- Add a new feature to make async searches like request google api of your desired location.